 - The SBA Express Bridge Loan allows small businesses who currently have a business relationship with an SBA Express Lender to access up to $25,000 with less paperwork.
 These loans can be a term loan or used to bridge the gap while applying for SBA Economic Injury Disaster Loan funding.

 - Learn more about these relief programs, and more, from the federal government.

 Other Financial Assistance

 - Commonwealth’s $225 Million Small Business Grant Program: Businesses impacted by COVID-19 are also encouraged to apply later this month for the new $225 million grant program.
 Eligible businesses will be able to use the grants to cover operating expenses during the shutdown and transition to re-opening, and for technical assistance including training and guidance for business owners as they stabilize and relaunch their businesses.
 Applications will be available through local Community Development Financial Institutions (CDFIs).
-The applications are expected to be posted by June 30.

 - PIDC’s Restart Philadelphia Loan Fund provides flexible loans of $25,000 to $250,000 to help small businesses meet the needs related to reopening and/or adapting business models to new conditions and opportunities as a result of COVID-19.
 Funds will be targeted to historically disadvantaged businesses (at least 51% owned and operated by persons who are Black, Hispanic, Native American, Asian American, or Pacific Islander) and businesses located in high poverty and low-moderate income areas.